Do Not Fertilize at Planting!

 Your local extension service will make recommendations along with the soil test.
 Strong rains can also leach away much of the Nitrogen, which is highly soluble.
 Nitrogen is a key element required for plant growth.

 It is important to provide a balanced fertilizer time release with minor elements.
-Minors are very important because if they are not available in certain soils, as they can be a limiting factor for plant growth.
-We recommend using Scotts Osmocote Plus for younger trees Outdoor/indoor (15-9-12) or Espoma Holly Tone or Tree Tone Organic Fertilizer recommended amount per directions.
+Minors are very important because if they are not available in certain soils, they can be a limiting factor for plant growth.
+We recommend using Scotts Osmocote Plus for younger trees outdoor/indoor (15-9-12) or Espoma Holly Tone or Tree Tone Organic Fertilizer recommended amount per directions.

 Spread the fertilizer evenly under the entire canopy of the tree avoiding a 5-inch area around the trunk.
 Mix in the top 1-3 ” of soil, then water in.

 Once the trees are established, fertilize in early spring (Mar-April) when growth begins and again in early June with the start of summer rains.
-Do not fertilize in the fall, which can promote late season tender growth that can be damaged by early frosts.
+Do not fertilize in the fall, which can promote late-season tender growth that can be damaged by early frosts.

 The best time to fertilize fruit trees is during the growing season, starting in early spring (after bud break) and finishing by June.